NetPhorest 2.1 Update

 We are happy to announce the release of NetPhorest 2.1, which fixes two major bugs that resulted in arbitrary scores from neural network predictors on SH2 domain, and partially arbitrary scores from neural networks on other domains.
 PSSM/scansite predictors remain unchanged.

 Both web and command line versions were affected.
-We recommend repeating any analysis performed before May XX, 2017.
+We recommend repeating any analysis performed before May 2017.

 Learn more and download the updated binaries on the download page.